baubadil/elisso/README.md

 to try and fix the performance bottlenecks therein with folders that have more than a few hundred files.
 The replacement control has the same API but is called XGtkIconView to avoid conflicts.

-If you run `./configure --enable-xiconview`, elisso build and use the replacement IconView, which is both faster and buggier.
+If you run `./configure --enable-xiconview`, Elisso will build and use the replacement IconView, which is both faster and buggier.
 Otherwise the stock GTK icon view is used.

 Eventually I will port the changes that actually made a speed difference back to GTK+ 3.22 and supply a patch.